 If you’re in Arizona, another provider that offers Lifeline services is CenturyLink.
 Lifeline qualifiers who are 65 or older can get the Lifeline discount of $9.25 per month, as well as an additional variable discount.

 Charter Spectrum is one of the few internet providers offering a discount to seniors.
-The Spectrum Internet Assist program is available to any household in which at least one person is a member of the Supplemental Security Income (SSI) program and is over the age of 65.
+The Spectrum Internet Assist program is available to any household in which at least one person is a member of the SSI program and is over the age of 65.
 It’s also open to those on the Community Eligibility Provision (CEP) and the National School Lunch Program (NSLP).

 Bonus tip: New phones can be very expensive, buying a used phone could save you 50% or more.

 In the UK, providers are a little less willing to offer breaks to seniors.
 However, there are still a few ways to cut those bills and save a little money.

 If you’re a Virgin Media customer, then you may already know about the company’s Talk Protected plan.
 This freezes home phone line rental charges for elderly customers and those with accessibility needs (for example, hearing, speech, sight, or mobility issues).
 As of January 2017, the rate was set at £17.99 per month with no future increases planned.